ryuheechul/nixos-terraform/README.md

 ## Caveats

-Also in case it wasn't obvious, keep that in mind that this generation be overwritten by whatever subsequent build that you do with your own configuration.
-This "terraforming" just makes it easier to run that just in case you first build and switch process would be like cloning a git repo and run command from a Makefile.
+Also in case it wasn't obvious, keep that in mind that this generation will be overwritten by whatever subsequent build that you do with your own configuration.
+This "terraforming" just makes it easier to run that just in case your initial build and switch process involves cloning a git repo and running a command from a Makefile.

-But I also just learned that you can just do something like `nixos-rebuild switch --flake .#your-machine --target-host user@ssh-host`, which makes this nixos-terraform irrelevant if you already have a buildable nix configuration for a machine ready to go.
+But I also just learned that you can just do something like `nixos-rebuild switch --flake .#your-machine --target-host user@ssh-host`, which makes this nixos-terraform becomes irrelevant if you already have a buildable nix configuration for a machine ready to go.